barjin/wbr/README.md

 Forget everything you know about tedious asynchronous programming in Playwright or Puppeteer and focus on what you really want to achieve instead.
 Using an intuitive **if-this-then-that** schema, optimized concurrency with zero run conditions, and state-of-art backend technology, creating crawlers and automations has never been easier.

-> For work, Miss Glory. **One Robot can replace two and a half workmen.**
-> > K. Čapek, R. U. R. (1920)

-Even though *Web Browser Robot* cannot overthrow our society and exterminate mankind, it can definitely replace more than just 2.5 people.

-With the web growing faster than ever, containing ever more data, it is sometimes difficult to focus on what is important.
-Delegating the tedious, repetitive work to WBR makes your web workflows (almost) maintenance-free.

 ## Installation
 ```bash
 npm i -S @wbr-project/wbr-interpret